Mane to miss another two games for Liverpool with 'small muscle tear' | Goal.com

 He said, with U23 coach Neil Critchley and his side set to step in as they did for a Carabao Cup quarter-final date with Aston Villa earlier in the season: “I love cup competitions.

 “Critch did really, really well at Aston Villa.
 The goals they scored there - forget them.
-With a similar performance, the boys have a change against Shrewsbury.
+With a similar performance, the boys have a chance against Shrewsbury.
 I hope they will make it.”

 Klopp added on the need to have a break: “I don’t want to be the person who is the shouter for everyone.